davidorme/Masters_GIS/_sources/practical_4/LEC_week.md

 eig <- pcoa$eig[pcoa$eig >0]
 barplot(eig / sum(eig), main='Axis variation')
 barplot(cumsum(eig)/ sum(eig), main='Cumulative variation')
+# Print the percentage variation of the first 8
+head(sprintf('%0.2f%%', (eig / sum(eig)) * 100), n=8)
 ```

 For this particular PCoA, the bar plot doesn't really give a good indication
 about the number of principal coordinates axes to retain: the bars gradually
 decrease in size rather than showing a clear cutoff.
 From those plots, we can
 see that the first principal coordinate axis contains almost twice as much
-information as the second one (23% versus 13 %).
+information as the second one (21.2% versus 12.0%).
 However, together they still
-only explain 36% of the variation.
+only explain 33.2% of the variation.

 However we shouldn't blindly look at percentages.
 For instance, if one species
 in the matrix varies from 0 to 1,000 individuals - while all the other species